Blogs | Dubai City Guides

 There’s so much to take in.
 The view from your bedroom window, the sounds coming from the street below, the colours, the tastes, the smells.

-You’ve got plenty to think about when you’ve embarked on an adventure like this.
+You’ve got plenty to think about when you’ve embarked on an adventure how are you protecting tomorrow, today?

 ‘How will I make this place feel like home?’

 ‘Will my family feel settled here?’